Charles Edwin Herzig

 Charles Edwin Herzig (August 14, 1929 – September 7, 1991) was an American prelate of the Roman Catholic Church.
 He served as the first bishop of the Diocese of Tyler in Texas from 1987 until his death in 1991.

 Biography

 Charles Herzig was born on August 14, 1929, in San Antonio, Texas.
 The grandson of a Lutheran minister, Herzig was ordained to the priesthood for the Diocese of Galveston by Archbishop Robert Lucey on May 31, 1955.

 On December 12, 1986, Herzig was named bishop of the newly created Diocese of Tyler by Pope John Paul II.
-Herzig was consecrated on February 24, 1987, by Archbishop Patrick Flores, assisted by Bishop Thomas Tschoepe and Archbishop Michael Sheehan.
+Herzig was consecrated at the Oil Palace in Tyler, Texas, on February 24, 1987, by Archbishop Patrick Flores, assisted by Bishop Thomas Tschoepe and Archbishop Michael Sheehan.
 His personal secretary was Michael Emile Mahfood.

-Charles Herzig died of cancer on September 7, 1991 at age 62.
+Charles Herzig died of cancer on September 7, 1991, at age 62.
 The Bishop Charles E. Herzig Humanitarian Award is given out annually by the diocese.